-The Wallace H. Coulter Department of Biomedical Engineering, a joint department created by Emory's School of Medicine and the Georgia Tech College of Engineering, consistently ranks No. 2 in the nation (U.S. News & World Report).
+The Wallace H. Coulter Department of Biomedical Engineering, a joint department created by Emory's School of Medicine and the Georgia Tech College of Engineering, currently ranks No. 3 in the nation (U.S. News & World Report).
 Programs include:

 - PhD program offered by Emory and Georgia Tech

 - PhD program offered by Emory, Georgia Tech and Peking University (China)